opencog/atomspace-cog/README.md

 If there is some critical code segment that can't tolerate this, use the `(barrier)` call.
 It will flush the network buffers, and force a serialization barrier at the remote end.
-The `(barrier)` is a 'fence' and not a synchronization chekpoint: it ensures that all reads/writes before the barrier are completed before any that come after are started.
+The `(barrier)` is a 'fence' and not a synchronization checkpoint: it ensures that all reads/writes before the barrier are completed before any that come after are started.

 Usage is much like before: